-The Council commissioned a level 1 Strategic Flood Risk Assessment as part of the evidence base .
+The Council commissioned a level 1 Strategic Flood Risk Assessment as part of the evidence base.
 Its findings show that areas of flooding are along parts of the rivers the Etherow, Goyt and Wye and their tributaries.
+Details of the Flood Risk Assessment is in the Examination Library documents MN on the Council's website.

 Other flood risks surface water run off, flooding from sewers, local channels restrictions and under capacity in structures e.g narrow culverts and debris blocking watercourses and reducing channel capacity.
 Stage 2 of the flood risk assessment will be carried out once potential growth areas for new development in the borough have been identified.